biopet/biopet/docs/tools/VcfFilter.md

 ~~~

 ## Output
-The output is a vcf file containing the filters specified values.
+The output is a vcf file containing the values that pass the user-defined filtering options